datadavev/sotools/docsource/source/ns_normalize.rst

 In order to simplify tooling for extracting information from schema.org resources, ``sotools`` will normalize all json-ld graphs to use the namespace ``https://schema.org/``.
-The normalization is performed when loading with the :func:`sotools.common.loadJsonldGraph` method.
+The normalization is performed when loading with the :func:`sotools.common.loadSOGraph` method.
 For example, loading the same data with normalization and applying the same queries:

 .. jupyter-execute::

    import sotools

-   g = sotools.loadJsonldGraph(
+   g = sotools.loadSOGraph(
        filename="source/examples/data/ds_bad_namespace.json",
        publicID="https://my.server.net/data/"
    )